-Analysis | Trump retweets a video saying ‘the only good Democrat is a dead Democrat’
+Analysis | ‘The only good Democrat is a dead Democrat.'
+‘When the looting starts, the shooting starts.’
+Twice in 25 hours, Trump tweets conspicuous allusions to violence.

 Trump then jokingly suggested he might reconsider.
 “Uh, let’s see.
 Meh?” he said.
 “No, I wouldn’t.
 I would never kill them.”

-(Trump during a meeting with Putin in 2019 would seemingly return to this idea, saying “Get rid of them” about journalists he didn’t like and saying “you don’t have this problem in Russia.”)
+(Trump during a meeting with Putin in 2019 would seemingly return to this idea, saying “Get rid of them” about journalists he didn’t like and adding, “You don’t have this problem in Russia.”)

 Trump also bonded with Putin over a scorn for journalists.— Jennifer Jacobs (@JenniferJJacobs) June 28, 2019

-Note: Update: Sure enough, this is the defense Trump is now offering.
-This post has been updated with Trump’s most recent tweet.